bbkane/warg/README.md

 # TODO: Next milestone: grabbit

 - make help less verbose...
-- add flag.TypeInfo to be set to the value.TypeInfo - then I can make default a list when appropriate
-- print long values more neatly.... make a value.StringList() method?
 - don't skip the --help tests :)
 - Write good doc comments, README, examples
 - make an app.Test() method folks can add to their apps - should test for unique flag names between parent and child sections/commands for one thing